telerik/kendo-ui-core/docs/aspnet-mvc/helpers/map/overview.md

 ###### Example

-    // Put this after your Kendo Map for ASP.NET MVC declaration
+    // Put this after your Kendo UI Map for ASP.NET MVC declaration.
     <script>
     $(function() {
-        // Notice that the Name() of the map is used to get its client-side instance var map = $("#map").data("kendoMap");
+        //Notice that the Name() of the Map is used to get its client-side instance. var map = $("#map").data("kendoMap");
     });
     </script>